runtimeverification/gitbook-kontrol/guides/advancing-proofs/rule-application.md

+---
-# A detailed look at rules and rule application in K
+description: A detailed look at rules and rule application in K
+---

+# Rule Application

 In general, any semantics written in K works on a symbolic state of the form `(C, PC)`, where:
 1. `C` is the **configuration**, which we can think of as a collection of cells; and